mitchellciupak-archived/LeetLine/README.md

 * Progress Tracking and Reports

 ## Procedure
-1. Answer a question
+1. Find a Question
 2. Add that question to LeetLine
+3. Start Developing Project using automated project creation
+4. Solve and Review the question in preffered IDE/editor analyzing complexity using leetline reports
-3. Review the quesition on LeetLine later or randomly come accros it when using the randomizer functionality
+5. Later On ....
+Review the quesition on LeetLine or randomly come accros it when using the randomizer functionality

 ## Resources
 [LeetLine Wiki](https://github.com/mitchellciupak/LeetLine/wiki)